Basic rules about EU VAT for e-commerce sellers

 The buyer charges local VAT at the destination country.

-If you’re selling to consumers, and you don’t have a VAT number, there are a few options available.
+(a) If you are the EU-business, you sell to consumers, and you don’t have a VAT number:

 Distant selling thresholds